jomifred/mission-management/README.md

 # Jason Mission Management

 This is a library to help an agent to manage its missions!
-A mission a focus of attention and can be accomplished by several goals.
+A mission is a focus of attention and can be accomplished by several goals.

 We assume the agent is executing only one mission a time and it can change the current mission by